Knife Maker's Mark for Jay Fisher Knives

 Tactical, Military, and Combat Grade Knife Sheaths

-True combat sheaths are not made of nylon.
+Real combat sheaths are not made of nylon.

 I've been asked why I build over an aluminum welt frame, not simply use kydex hot formed over the knife and secured to itself with rivets.
 Kydex is a thermoforming plastic, and gets softer and more flexible in the heat.
-Though you won't reach the thermoforming heat by simple exposure to direct sunlight, you will impart flexibility as the sheath warms.
+Though you won't reach the thermoforming heat by simple exposure to direct sunlight, you will impart a bit of flexibility as the sheath warms.
 This flexibility will not be enough to allow the knife to poke through the sheath body, but it can allow areas around fasteners to loosen.
 That is because as the kydex heats, it expands.
 When it cools, it contracts.
 This can leave gaps in fasteners, and if they can never be tightened (like rivets) this can lead to loosening or even cracking over time.
 Cold temperatures can also be a challenge to the kydex sheath with no support other than rivets and more kydex.
 Kydex becomes brittle below freezing and can crack or even shatter if it's cold enough!
-Most knife users will never be in that type of environment, but please remember, I make knives for the military, and they deploy everywhere.
+Most knife users will never be in that type of environment, but please remember, I make knives for the military and counterterrorism units, and they deploy everywhere.

 Page Topics